 Write Here:

-What is Data and Datasets?
-And How can you use Pandas to understand your data?
-What is Scikit-learn and How can you use a sklearn built-in Dataset?Library -LThese Libraries have some built-in dataset and function that you can use to manipulate data.
+How do you use Pandas library and Scikit-learn library to interpret and preprocess data?
+These Libraries have some built-in dataset and function that you can use to manipulate data.
 You can use any dataset not only built-in ones.

-For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the orientation and Anaconda installation guides ().
+For more information regarding the grading of the missions (quiz, emulators and editors) of this submodule please refer to Module 1 Introduction section as well as the Orientation and Anaconda installation guides (See The Installation Manual Here).
 Develop Submodule 2 Content

 Repeat this section for every mission.